Native to (or naturalized in) Oregon:

 - Broadleaf deciduous shrub, multi-stemmed, erect, oval, 15-20 ft (4.5-6 m) tall, slightly less spread, but can be grown as a tree.
 Leaves alternate, pinnately compound, 4-8 cm long, with 8-12 leaflets, each 1-2.5 cm long, obovate to elliptic-oblong, apex rounded and mucronate (abrupt tip), pubescent when young, bright green.
 Flowers pea-like, yellow, 1.5-2 cm long, on stalks (pedicels) 1.5-2.5 cm long.
 Fruit, pod, 3.5-5 cm long, with 6 reddish-brown, oblong to spherical seeds, 2.5-4 0 mm in diameter; pods open with a popping sound when ripe.

 - Sun or light shade.
 Adaptable, very cold hardy, tolerant of poor soil, drought, alkalinity, salt, and strong winds.
 It is a nitrogen fixer.
 Not considered highly ornamental.
 But it is used as such in very cold regions, e.g., Fairbanks, Alaska.
 Used as hedge, screen, wind break, and cover for wild life.
-Can be grown as a "standard" (tree-like).o
+Can be grown as a "standard" (tree-like).

 - Hardy to USDA Zone 2 Native to Siberia and Mongolia.
 Several cultivars are available.
+Listed as a noxious weed in some Midwestern states.

 - arborescens: tending to be woody.